OMGUPTA21/OMGUPTA21/README.md

 Hi Geeks This is OM GUPTA
-A web design & Open Source Enthusiast.
+A web dev & Open Source Enthusiast.
 Love to learn and explore 🚀

 - 👋 Hi, I’m @OMGUPTA21
 - 👀 I’m interested in development and coding ...